kubeflow/website/content/en/docs/started/installing-kubeflow.md

   - [`v1.7.0`](https://github.com/kubeflow/manifests/tree/v1.7.0#installation)

 {{% alert title="Warning" color="warning" %}}
-The Kubeflow manifests provide a quick way to get a minimum viable Kubeflow platform up and running.
+The Kubeflow manifests provide a quick way to get a minimum viable Kubeflow Platform up and running.
 The Kubeflow community support for Kubeflow manifests is only best-effort, non-commercial and not guaranteed for environment-specific issues or custom configurations.
 Nevertheless, we welcome contributions and bug reports very much.
 For commercial production-level usage and support there are many options.
 You can use a third-party commercial distribution, hire consultants or build up the knowledge yourself to maintain and extend your Kubeflow installation.